samuikaze/registry-in-kubernetes/README.md

 6. Start to deploy private Docker registry

+    > Edit the configuration in Helm yaml if you install your ingress-nginx using Helm.

     - Using Terraform:

         1. Rename `terraform.tfvars.example` to `terraform.tfvars` and modify value in `terraform.tfvars` file.